klutz920/Bayes-Correlation-Test/README.md

 ## C++ implementation of the Bayes Correlation Test

-Load the counts and target from the same group.
+Supply the counts and target from the same group.
 The function can only run one group at a time so be sure to subset your data by group.
 This will be updated later to handle multiple groups.

 Counts: a matrix of count data.
 The rows must be samples; columns are taxa or other feature.

 Target: a vector of real-valued data that will be tested for correlation with each taxa.

 ```